voteagora/optimism-governor/README.md

 # Optimism On-Chain Governance

-This repo conatins the code for the Optimism On-Chain Governance system.
+This repo contains the code for the Optimism On-Chain Governance system.

 ## Motivation

 Optimism is moving towards on-chain governance process.
-The initial version on the governance system is used for signling purposes only and is designed to be upgraded in the future.
+The initial version of the governance system is used for signaling purposes only and is designed to be upgraded in the future.

 ## Overview